 Once you enable service principal to be used with Power BI, the application's AD permissions don't take effect anymore.
 The application's permissions are then managed through the Power BI admin portal.

 Below is a sample script to create a new security group and add an application to that security group.

 # Required to sign in as a tenant admin Connect-AzureAD # Create an AAD security group $group = New-AzureADGroup -DisplayName <Group display name> -SecurityEnabled $true -MailEnabled $false -MailNickName notSet # Add the service principal to the group Add-AzureADGroupMember -ObjectId $($group.ObjectId) -RefObjectId $($sp.ObjectId)

 As a Power BI admin, you need to enable service principal in the Developer settings in the Power BI admin portal.
-Add the security group that you created in Azure AD to the Specific security group section in the Developer settings.
+Add the security group that you created in Azure AD to the specific security group section in the Developer settings.
 You can also enable service principal access for the entire organization.
 In that case, step 2 is not needed.